vladimir-laz/eco2ai_prototype/README.md

 ```

 ## Advices
->In order to correctly calculate gpu power consumption you should create EmissionTracker before any gpu or cpu uses as tracker considers background gpu and cpu power
+In order to correctly calculate gpu power consumption you should create Tracker before any gpu or cpu uses as tracker considers background gpu and cpu power

->For every new gpu calculation it should be created new tracker
+For every new gpu calculation it should be created new tracker